top of page

 Between the disgusting coworkers, toxic environment, and micro-manager, I'm no longer patient enough to wait for something better.
 However, I have no choice.
 So, I glamorize my situation by painting a beautiful picture of my life in my head.

 I wake up in the morning, admire my clear skin, iron my clothing, and throw on expensive makeup because I'm a sales associate.
 There's an image you have to uphold to sell people clothing.
 They want to see you're polished and pretty, even if they don't buy anything.
-I charge down Madison Avenue as if cameras are rolling and all eyes are on me because it sets the tone for the day.
-Pretending my life is cinematic is more fun than nitpicking everything I hate about working at Saks Fifth Avenue.
+I slink down Madison Avenue as if all eyes are on me because it sets a positive tone for the day.
+Pretending my life is cinematic is better than nitpicking everything I hate about working at Saks Fifth Avenue.

 Upon entering the building this morning, I took the elevator to the fifth floor and locked myself in a dressing room.
 It's been a safe place of mine these days.
-As I contemplated whether I wanted to turn on my customer service personality, I peeked outside long enough to admire how beautiful the day was.
-I figured the weather was too good to miss, and I left.
+Contemplating whether I wanted to turn on my customer service personality, I peek outside long enough to admire how beautiful the day is and leave with no sales in for the day.

 Walking and taking a minute to process my emotions in solitude was relatively peaceful.
-I had no friends, no man, no family—just me.
+No friends, no man, no family—just me.

 Yours truly, <3